seryl/Python-Cotendo/README.md

 Python-Cotendo
 ==============

-A big thanks to [RockYou](http://www.rockyou.com)! for allowing me to publish this work.
+Kudos to [RockYou](http://www.rockyou.com), they've been very open to the idea of sharing.

 References the [Cotendo API](http://help.cotendo.net/display/Manual22/APIs?undefined).